Poppulo

 For many Internal Communication functions, budget is awarded at a percentage of your previous years spend while others must apply on a project by project basis.

-If you need to increase your budget in order to achieve your goals, a good place to start is to demonstrate to budget holders and senior leaders the ROI and achievements of Internal Communications function in the current financial year.
+If you need to increase your budget to achieve your goals, a good place to start is to demonstrate to budget holders and senior leaders the ROI and achievements of the Internal Communications function in the current financial year.

 Using your plan you can outline how and where the requested increase in budget will be used to improve on these figures.
 Also highlight any constraint in achieving these objectives should the additional budget not be granted.

-Now that your plan has almost been finalized there is just one final step.
-That is to inform senior leaders, members of your team and other stakeholders of your internal communications strategy.
-A detailed brief on the plan should be presented to all members of the department, allow plenty of time for questions and discussions.
+Now that your plan has almost been finalized, there is just one final step.
+That is to inform senior leaders, team members, and other stakeholders of your internal communications strategy.
+A detailed brief on the plan should be presented to all department members, allowing plenty of time for questions and discussions.

-Outlining Key Performance Indicators (KPIs) and connecting these goals back to the organization's objectives enables the department to clearly demonstrate ROI and potentially pave the way for a seat at the decision-making table.
+Outlining Key Performance Indicators (KPIs) and connecting these goals to the organization’s objectives enables the department to clearly demonstrate ROI and potentially earn a seat at the decision-making table.

 The best on communications delivered weekly to your inbox.